BeatAroundTheBuscher/quasimorph_mods/advanced_start/notes.md

 Reducing the amount is not a problem (f. ex.) turning the powerlevel of Tezctlan 800->80 Taking a byte away from relation and adding to tech level is also not a problem.
 Same is true for one faction to another.

-According to ChatGPT there is no real "length" field
+According to ChatGPT there is no real "length" field in resources.assets

 The offset for the next block "#alliances" starts at 0xB41A73" "#factions" starts at 0xB4118C

-Taking away at the end of #end to add for values does not work
+Taking away \x09 at the end of #end to add for values does not work

 ## Other notes